Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: A Discrete Gradient-Descent Algorithm

-By linearity of expectation, Lemma \ref{lemma: multimod} immediately implies that the user dissatisfaction function $c_i(\cdot,\cdot)$ is multimodular for any demand-profile $p_i$.
-The proof of the lemma is based on a coupling argument, and appears in Appendix \ref{sec:appendix_lemma_multimod}.

-In Section \ref{sec: algorithm_opt}, we define a natural neighborhood structure on the set of feasible allocations and define a discrete gradient-descent algorithm on this neighborhood structure.
-We prove in Section \ref{sec: algopt} that for the problem without operational constraints solutions that are locally optimal with respect to the neighborhood structure are also globally optimal; since the algorithm only terminates when finding a local optimum, this proves that it returns a globally optimal solution.
-Finally, in Section \ref{sec: kstepopt}, we prove that the algorithm takes $z$ iterations to find the best allocation obtainable by moving at most $z$ docks; this not only proves that the gradient-descent algorithm optimally solves the minimization problem when including operational constraints, but also guarantees that doing so requires at most $O(D+B)$ iterations.
+We begin this section by examining the mathematical structure of Problem \ref{opt:adapted} that allows us to develop efficient algorithms.
+In Section~\ref{sec: algorithm_opt}, we define a natural neighborhood structure on the set of feasible allocations and define a discrete gradient-descent algorithm on this neighborhood structure.
+We prove in Section~\ref{sec: algopt} that for the problem without operational constraints (\ref{opt:adapted} with $z=\infty$), solutions that are locally optimal with respect to the neighborhood structure are also globally optimal; since our algorithm continues to make local improvements until it finds a local optimum, this proves that the solution returned by our algorithm must be globally optimal.
+Finally, in Section~\ref{sec: kstepopt}, we prove that the algorithm takes at most $z$ iterations to find the best allocation obtainable by moving at most $z$ docks within the system (see Definition \ref{def:neighborhood} for a formal definition of a move of a dock); this not only proves that the gradient-descent algorithm optimally solves the minimization problem when including operational constraints, but also guarantees that doing so requires at most $D+B$ iterations.